Akhty, Republic of Dagestan

 Akhty (Ахты́; Ахцагь) is a rural locality (selo) and the administrative center of Akhtynsky District of the Republic of Dagestan, Russia, located in the south of the republic at the confluence of the Akhtychay and Samur Rivers, 254 km from Makhachkala.
 Population:

 History

 It was founded around the mid-1st millennium BCE.
 In the 1st century CE, it had the name Turi and was a part of Caucasian Albania.
 In the first centuries CE, weaving and pottery, as well as metal processing, developed here.
-After the collapse of Caucasian Albania in the 5th century CE, the area of leks appeared Lakzi feudal state, of which entered Akhty too.
+After the collapse of Caucasian Albania in the 5th century CE, the area became part of the Kingdom of Lakz, which Akhty was assumed to be the capital city of, under the name of Bilistan.